Ktzzz123/Tranh_cua_jelly/README.md

-# websiteHomework
-this is my website for homework i create this website for doing homeword.

-this is a clone website of a newspaper website
+Tranh của Jelly is a website sell product about draw picture, color, paper,....